setitesuk/standard_tags_andrewlee224/andrzej-readme.md

 ### Testing
 For e2e tests:

+The server must be running as well:

+$ npm start

 $ protractor test/e2e/protractor.conf.js

 This should execute tests in test/e2e/scenarios.js

 For unit tests:

 $ karma start karma.conf.js

 This should execute tests in test/unit/tagsSpec.js